openpnp/openpnp/Setup-and-Calibration:-Actuators-and-Other-Head-Objects.md

 # Actuators and Other Head Objects
 Actuators are generic devices you can attach to your machine to do additional tasks not covered by Nozzles and Cameras.
 For instance, you can use a solenoid with a pin attached to the head to drag a tape forward to feed it.
-Actuators are an advanced topic and may require some modifications to the software to do what you want.
+You can also use Actuators to read values from sensors attached to the machine.

+Some of the things OpenPnP uses Actuators for are:

+* Auto feeder triggers.
+* Nozzle vacuum pressure sensing.
+* Drag feeder solenoid pins.
+* Camera lighting control.

+Using the [[Scripting]] system you can use Actuators to extend OpenPnP to control a wide array of devices and sensors.

 ## Adding Actuators
 1. Open the Machine Setup tab.